sksingh329/SeleniumPractice/README.md

 # SeleniumPractice

-This is repo is for developing automation framework for testing web applocation.
+This is a repo for developing an automation framework for testing web applications.

 **Tool Stack **
 • Java